 For most people 3-7 nights in the Lofotens is about right.
 It’s a long way to go to visit for a shorter period of time (and it’s not inexpensive to get there).

 If you are just there to enjoy the scenery and see the major sights, 3-4 nights is enough.
 If you are there to hike, surf, or ski (winter) as well as to see the major Lofoten sites, then you will want more time.

 How do you get to the Lofoten Islands?

-Wondering how to get to Lofoten?
-There are two main Lofoten airport options: Leknes (LEK) and Svolvær (SVJ).
-During the summer months, you can find direct flights from Oslo to Lofoten a few times a week.
+Wondering how to get to the Lofoten Islands?
+There are two main Lofoten airport options: Leknes Airport (LEK) and Svolvær Airport (SVJ).
+During the summer months, you can find direct flights from Oslo to Lofoten (both airports).
+These flights run several times a week with Wilderoe Airlines.

 Please note that the ferries can get quite busy, especially in the summer months.
 It is recommended that you make a booking in advance.
 The summer Lofoten Islands ferry schedule comes out in April.
-See also: https://lofoten.info
+See also Getting to Lofoten Islands at: lofoten.info.

 Do you need a car in the Lofoten Islands?

 Yes.
 The best way to see the Lofotens, especially if is your first time visiting, is by car.
 This is because some of the most beautiful places in the Lofoten Islands are quite remote (special hikes, stunning white sandy beaches, etc.) While there is some public transportation, it’s not really an efficient way to see the islands.

 We have done some very nice road trips in Norway, including driving from Oslo to Bergen, driving the Trolls Road and the Atlantic Ocean Highway.
 The Lofotens by car is at least as good, if not better.
 Renting a car is your best options if you want to get off the beaten path and make the most of your Lofoten holidays.